xKenji-TC/xk_mining/README.md

 # xk_mining
 Mining for ESX with ox_target and ox_inventory | Optimized mining script for esx

-make sure to change configs according to your scripts.
+Make sure to change configs according to your scripts.